MaximilianWeiland/research_agent/README.md

 # Research Agent

 A conversational research assistant built with LangChain, LangGraph, and Streamlit.
-The agent answers questions about research topics using a combination of RAG over indexed papers and external tools.
+The agent answers questions about research topics by enriching its context information with relevant paragraphs from original research papers and by retrieving data from further external web sources.

 ## Features